kuujo/vertigo/README.md

 Each message that is sent on a single output connection will be tagged with a monotonically increasing ID for that connection.
-The input connection that receives messages from the specific output connection will keep track of the last seen monitonically increasing ID for the connection.
+The input connection that receives messages from the specific output connection will keep track of the last seen monotonically increasing ID for the connection.
 When a new message is received, the input connection checks to ensure that it is the next message in the sequence according to its ID.
 If a message is received out of order, the input connection immediately sends a message to the output connection indicating the last sequential